DrylandEcology/rMultivariateMatching/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rMultivariateMatching is to use multivariate matching for cost-effective selection of optimal sites for simulation and interpolation of simulation output from spatially sparse simulations to high resolution datasets, as described in:
+The goals of rMultivariateMatching are a) to use multivariate matching for cost-effective selection of optimal sites for simulation and b) to interpolate simulation output from spatially sparse simulations to create high-resolution datasets, as described in:

 > Renne, R. R., Schlaepfer, D. R., Palmquist, K. A., Lauenroth, W. K., &
 > Bradford, J. B. In preparation.
 Estimating complex ecological